grafana/agent/docs/sources/flow/reference/components/loki.source.kafka.md

 The component starts a new kafka consumer group for the given arguments and fans out incoming entries to the list of receivers in `forward_to`.

-Before using `loki.source.kafka`, Kafka should have at least 1 Producer writing events to at least 1 Topic.
-Follow the steps in [Kafka Quick Start](https://kafka.apache.org/documentation/#quickstart) to get off the ground with Kafka:
+Before using `loki.source.kafka`, Kafka should have at least one producer writing events to at least one topic.
+Follow the steps in the [Kafka Quick Start](https://kafka.apache.org/documentation/#quickstart) to get started with Kafka.

 Multiple `loki.source.kafka` components can be specified by giving them different labels.